jhayer/baargin/README.md

 365,test_illu_hybrid/365_1.fq,test_illu_hybrid/365_2.fq,test_ont/barcode01_concat.fastq
 ```

-2. Three mandatory databases: in the directory .... already in the nextflow.config.
+2. Three mandatory databases should already be in the `db` directory within the `baargin` directory (these paths are default in the `nextflow.config` after you have run the `download_db.py` script).
 To overwrite in the command line if different

 3. A TaxID (NCBI Taxonomy ID) to which extract from to get "decontaminated" scaffolds/contigs belonging to the expected bacterial taxon.
 It can be a TaxID corresponding to an *order*, a *genus* or a *species*, and all the contigs classified by Kraken2 under this specified taxon and lower in the taxonomy (children taxa) will be retrieved as decontaminated.